Azure/retail-ai-enhanced-search/docs/04_Security_Guide.md

 Once in your forked repository go to the **Security** tab
 ![Security Tab](../media/04_RepoSecurity.PNG)

-## Step 2: Validate Security Options
+## Step 2: Validate security options

 There are various defualt options provided in the repository which you can enable.
 Recommendation is to have all the Security options that you see under security Overview enabled.